houssamberrezag/tahdda-book-management-backend/readme.md

    DB_NAME=book_management
    JWT_SECRET=your_jwt_secret

+4. Create Database:
+   Create a Datebase with name book_management

-4. Start the server:
+5. Start the server:
    npm start

-5.Access the Swagger documentation
+6. Access the Swagger documentation
    Open your browser and navigate to: http://localhost:3000/api-docs

 API Endpoints